The ride route

 We loop east through Kooragang and Williamtown before rejoining the highway at Raymond Terrace.
 Its then a pretty fast run with good dual carriageway to our lunch stop on the banks of the Karuah River.

-After lunch, expect another fast run in to camp at Bulahdelah.
+After lunch, we ride on in to camp at Bulahdelah.

 Dinner tonight and breakfast tomorrow morning will be at Bulahdelah Bowling Club (Jackson Street Bulahdelah).